Innovating new heart disease therapies

 Dr. Miller's lab studies and develops new therapies for aortic valve disease, mitral valve disease and other heart diseases.
 Our lab is dedicated to moving research findings from bench to bedside as rapidly as possible to improve medication and surgery options.

-The Cardiovascular Disease and Aging Laboratory of Jordan D. Miller, Ph.D., researches the identification of mechanisms that contribute to age-related cardiovascular diseases in order to develop novel treatments for cardiovascular disease.
+The Cardiovascular Disease and Aging Laboratory of Jordan D. Miller, Ph.D., researches mechanisms that contribute to age-related cardiovascular diseases, with a goal of developing better treatments.

-- Identifying novel mechanisms that contribute to mitral valve prolapse
+- Mechanisms that contribute to mitral valve prolapse and regurgitation.

 About Dr. Miller

-In addition to serving as principal investigator of the Cardiovascular Disease and Aging Lab, Dr. Miller is an associate professor of surgery and an assistant professor of physiology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
-Dr. Miller's multidisciplinary collaborations throughout Mayo Clinic have helped with the successful launch of clinical trials for a cardiovascular surgery biobank and slowing progression of heart valve disease.
-His lab is dedicated to moving research findings from bench to bedside as rapidly as possible.
+In addition to serving as principal investigator of the Cardiovascular Disease and Aging Lab, Dr. Miller is an associate professor of surgery and an assistant professor of physiology and biomedical engineering at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+Dr. Miller also serves as vice chair for research in the Department of Cardiovascular Surgery in Rochester.
+Dr. Miller's multidisciplinary collaborations throughout Mayo Clinic have helped with the identification of multiple novel contributors to age-related diseases and the successful launch of numerous clinical trials for drugs and devices.
+Read Dr. Miller's research biography.